Macquarie Health Corporation

 Please note, Macquarie Hospital Services doesn’t include the Macquarie Hospital or Macquarie University Hospital in NSW.

-I have treatment booked at one of these hospitals.
-What does this mean for me?
+I’ve booked treatment at one of these hospitals.
+What happens now?

-• an emergency admission up to and including 15 June 2026.
+An emergency admission up to and including 16 June 2026 will also still be covered.

 I'm already being treated at one of these hospitals.
 Can I continue?